 In the first quarter of 2018, it was the most downloaded app in Apple’s App store.
 And in November 2018, it was the most downloaded app in the Google Play Store.
 The app has a user base of over 500 million active users worldwide, 41% of which are ages 16-24.

 What Age Is TikTok Recommended For?

 TikTok requires that users be at least 13-years-old to use the app and that anyone under the age of 18 must have the approval of a parent or guardian.
 However there are plenty of young tween users using the app by simply falsifying their birthdays upon signup.
 If your younger kid or tween wants to use the app, the account should belong to a parent or adult who can monitor what younger users are browsing and sharing.
+Otherwise, you could also use the Family Pairing feature to connect your parent account to your child’s account.
 We recommend that the app be used for teens 16 and older due mature content that may appear on the app.